kapouer/sharpie/README.md

 jpeg, png, and tiff images are converted to webp images, and Vary:Accept is set on the response headers.

+sharpie (>= 4.6.0) needs sharp at any version compatible with your system, and as such sharp is listed as a peer dependency.

 Usage
 -----